Angry Birds: Television adaptations

 Angry Birds Toons, a TV series based on the game, made its debut on 16 March 2013.
-Angry Birds Toons is released through third-party video distribution platforms, including Comcast's Xfinity On-Demand in the US, Samsung Smart TVs, and Roku set-top boxes.
+Angry Birds Toons was released through third-party video distribution platforms, including Comcast's Xfinity On-Demand in the US, Samsung Smart TVs, and Roku set-top boxes.
 It is also available in a number of countries on traditional television broadcasts.
-Angry Birds Toons is available on mobile devices by an additional Angry Birds Toons channel on all of the Angry Birds apps homescreens.
-DVD version for the TV series was released by Sony Pictures Home Entertainment.
+Angry Birds Toons is still accessible on mobile devices by an additional Angry Birds Toons channel on all of the Angry Birds apps homescreens.
+The DVD versions of the TV series were released by Sony Pictures Home Entertainment.
 The series has a total of 3 seasons.

 On 11 April 2014, Rovio released Piggy Tales, a stop motion animated series.
 It tells the stories of the Minion Pigs' life.

-On 1 November 2014, Rovio released Angry Birds Stella, a 2D/3D animated series, telling the stories of Stella's life and that of her friends on their own island.
+On 1 November 2014, Rovio released Angry Birds Stella, an animated series telling the stories of Stella's life and that of her friends on their own island.

 On 3 July 2015, Rovio released the Rocket Science Show, an educational live-action-animated series, the NASA tell viewers facts about planets in the Solar System.

 On 12 July 2015, Real Angry Birds, inspired by the game Angry Birds, premiered on Nat Geo Wild.

 In 2016, Rovio released Fun Game Coding, another educational live-action-animated series, containing insightful instructions from tech-savvy Rovio employees.

-On 10 March 2017, Rovio released Angry Birds Blues, a computer-animated series based on The Angry Birds Movie.
+On 10 March 2017, Rovio released Angry Birds Blues, an animated series based on The Angry Birds Movie.
 It shows the lives of the Blues having fun, while the Hatchlings were doing random stuff and ruining their plans.

 On 3 July 2017, Netflix and KidsClick picked up every Angry Birds Toons, Angry Birds Stella, and Piggy Tales episode in the form of 23 compilations.

 On 1 June 2018, U.S. television production company Big Fish Entertainment announced that they would be partnering with Rovio to create a game show based on Angry Birds currently called Angry Birds Challenge.